SparrowFabrications/sparrowfabrications.github.io/diana-baby-110-lens-cap.md

 ## Diana Baby 110 Lens Cap
 A replacement lens cap for Lomography Diana Baby 110 cameras.
+Camera shown is not included.

 There is an eyelet so you may attach a lens cap retention strap.